 Achieving a good credit score can take time, but you can start building credit by taking a few steps:

 - If you are new to credit, you may not have an established credit score.
 In this case, you can start to build credit by starting with a credit card.
-If you are under 21, find a cosigner (like a parent) that has enough income to pay back used credit, and add them as an authorized user.
+If you are under 21, find a cosigner (like a parent) and add them as an authorized user.